Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-maritime-machinations.md

 - Their price will be 2 GP for the evening.
 - They appreciate the offer but highly recommend that the PC will find someone else.

 If the player is sure they want to hire the brothers, they will eventually agree.
+The following are brief descriptions of each brother, they all look alike except for their facial hair.
+Brown hair, broad build, and rough hands with thick fingers.

+**Dinger.** Energetic, cheerful, and loud.
+Thick mustache.
+Plays the Lute.

+**Regory.** Doesn't speak much when he's not singing.
+No facial hair.
+Plays the drums.

+**Kordall.** Blunt and unfiltered.
+Full beard.
+Plays the bagpipes.

 ### Melena Moonkiss
 If the Player chooses to hire Melena, they will find her in no other place than the Thirsty Deckhand.